 English In Istanbul

-As the largest city and a cultural hub, Istanbul sees a significant influx of tourists and expats all year around.
+As the largest city and a cultural hub, Istanbul attracts a significant number of tourists and expats year-round.
 Many locals, especially those working in hospitality, retail, and tourism, speak English.
-The historic areas like Sultanahmet and bustling neighborhoods such as Taksim are filled with English-speaking guides, restaurants, and shops, making it easier for travelers to navigate the city.
-You’ll also hear Arabic widely spoken in these areas, as the city sees a large number of Arabic visitors.
+Historic areas like Sultanahmet and bustling neighborhoods like Taksim are filled with English-speaking guides, restaurants, and shops, making it easier for travelers to navigate the city.

 However, if you venture away from these areas, particularly toward the more residential parts of the city, you’ll notice that English is less commonly spoken.
 For instance, there will be shops and restaurants where nobody speaks English.